Oliver-Redeyoff/studyTheSource/README.md

-#studyTheSource
+# studyTheSource

-Website that groups news articles based on what story they are reporting on, so as to easily allow getting your news from more than one source.
+StudyTheSource is a website that groups news articles based on what story they are reporting on, so as to easily allow getting your news from more than one source.